stanford-rc/farmshare-docs/docs/index.md

 FarmShare is meant for [low- or moderate-risk data](https://uit.stanford.edu/guide/riskclassifications), and is primarily intended for class work and for other general- and personal-use work (research and training).
 It is not meant for sponsored research (where you have a dedicated source of funding), and is not approved for handling high-risk data.

-## Running Jobs

-FarmShare uses the [Slurm](http://slurm.schedmd.com/) job-submission system.
-This is the same system used elsewhere in SRCC (FarmShare has its own installation, separate from the others).
-You can use Slurm to submit batch jobs (which run while your're away), start interactive jobs (which automatically connects you to a compute node), and request a general allocation of computing resources (so you can connect multiple times).

-# Using Sherlock for Sponsored and Departmental Research
+## Using Sherlock for Sponsored and Departmental Research

 If you are doing sponsored or departmental research, then FarmShare might not be the right place for you.
 Instead, if the data you are working with is all low-risk, then you should consider getting access to Sherlock!
 The [Sherlock web site](https://www.sherlock.stanford.edu/docs/getting-started/#how-to-request-an-account) has more information about how to get access.